-Safety dictates keeping large ride on rollers a minimum of 16" behind the wall face and using the large plate compactors to compact this area.
+Safety dictates keeping large ride on rollers a minimum of 16" behind the wall face and using the large plate compactors to compact pactors can safely be used to within 16" of the wall face.
+All compaction activity always begins with compacting over the tail of the counterfort first "locking" it into place.
+Compact along the horizontal distance of the wall, and then proceed to back of the rein forced fill zone.
+Finally finish with the plate compactor up to and abutting the wall face. this area.
 For taller walls local codes may require that this no ride zone increase.